 The two basic building blocks of Employee Engagement Programs are tactics and initiatives.

 First off, tactics are the primary building blocks.
-And they can be further broken down into specific initiatives.

 Think about it like this—you have an overarching goal to lose 20 lbs.